aaronmaturen/aaronmaturen.github.io/src/musings/post-8-implementing-pagination.md

     try {
       // Update the page size if it changed this.pageSize = pageSize;

-      // Tell our DataSource to load the characters for this page and page size this.dataSource.loadCharacters(page, pageSize);
+      // Let the DataSource handle loading the data this.dataSource.loadCharacters(page, pageSize);
     } catch (error) {
       this.error = `Failed to load characters: ${error instanceof Error ? error.message : 'Unknown error'}.
 The Cosmic Compiler is displeased.`;